uio-bmi/immuneML/docs/source/galaxy/galaxy_import_remote_data.rst

 Creating the immuneML dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Under immuneML, use the 'Create Dataset' tool to create the immuneML dataset (see :ref:`How to make an immuneML dataset in Galaxy` for a more general explanation of this tool), select one or more files from the history and use the VDJdb data format.
+Under immuneML, use the `Create dataset <https://galaxy.immuneml.uio.no/root?tool_id=immune_ml_dataset>`_ tool to create the immuneML dataset (see :ref:`How to make an immuneML dataset in Galaxy` for a more general explanation of this tool), select one or more files from the history and use the VDJdb data format.
 VDJdb files contain the columns Epitope, Epitope gene and Epitope species which may be filled in under the field Metadata columns such that these fields can be used as receptor sequence classification labels.